Learning efficient backprojections across cortical hierarchies in real time: Results

 We demonstrate the capability of PAL for credit assignment using the MNIST-autoencoder task (Figure~\ref{fig:eff_deep_nets})~\cite{lansdell2019learning}.
 Autoencoders can be used to to greatly compress an input image to a latent representation, in this case reducing down to a vector of dimension two.
 In order to decode such a representation, a successfully trained autoencoder network should show a separation of input of different classes in the latent space.
 To learn a well separated latent representation, suitable error signals need to travel through the whole network to train the encoder weights.
+We compare the performance of PAL with FA and its variant direct feedback alignment (DFA), where the feedback signal from the output layer is sent directly to all hidden layers~\cite{nokland2016direct,crafton2019direct}.

 We evaluate the latent space separability by training a linear classifier.
-Results shown in Fig.~\ref{fig:eff_deep_nets}~(e) demonstrate that networks trained with PAL achieve linear separability close to BP ($(37 \pm 1)$~\% vs.~$(40 \pm 1)$~\%, respectively), while training with FA leads to significantly poorer linear separability at a test accuracy of $(22 \pm 2)$~\%.
+Results shown in Fig.~\ref{fig:eff_deep_nets}~(e) demonstrate that networks trained with PAL achieve linear separability close to BP{ ($(35.2 \pm 1.2)$~\% vs.~$(39.7 \pm 1.6)$~\%, respectively)}, while training with (direct) FA leads to significantly poorer feature separation{ at a test accuracy of $(21.2 \pm 1.0)$~\% (DFA:~$(21.0 \pm 1.0)$~\%)}.
 Fig.~\ref{fig:eff_deep_nets}~(f) shows that PAL is able to learn the transpose of forward weights across hidden layers.

-Our results imply that with PAL, the network is able to transport useful error signals and learn suitable weights throughout all hidden layers, whereas FA leads to poor feature separation.
+Similarly, we show that PAL outperform (D)FA on CIFAR-10 using a continuous-time ConvNet (Fig.~\ref{fig:cifar_10}).
+PAL clearly outperforms random feedback by learning weights to a high degree of alignment.